 Please see detailed application information and instructions at http://us.fulbrightonline.org/

 The general application procedure for all categories of Fulbright student grants for Finland is the same.
 If you wish to apply for Fulbright Finland fully funded grant as well as any of the sponsored grants, please submit only one application.
 All the applications are automatically considered in each of the grant categories which the applicant is eligible for (Fulbright Finland fully funded, university and EDUFI sponsored grants).

 Remember that you have a dual application procedure; the Fulbright grant competition and admission to the university.
 University admission guidelines can be found at the university websites.

 Selection Criteria for U.S. Students

-The U.S. student grantees final selection is made by the Fulbright Center in Helsinki.
-The applications are evaluated according to selection factors set by the Fulbright Center Board.
+The U.S. student grantees final selection is made by Fulbright Finland in Helsinki.
+The applications are evaluated according to selection factors set by the Fulbright Finland Foundation Board.